 The Life Sciences Center, located within the 2010 Great Seneca Science Corridor Master Plan area, represents some of the world's most advanced developments in regenerative medicine, immunology, cell and gene therapies, vaccine development and biomanufacturing with companies such as Lentigen, Cartesian Therapeutics, Saint Gobain, MaxCyte, Catalent, Qiagen, GSK, Novavax, and Emergent all located there.

 The life sciences industry is a crucial cornerstone of economic development, offering well-paying jobs to a diverse workforce.
 The industry also provides an opportunity for expanding employment and wages for communities with traditionally less access to jobs and who may have been harder hit by the recent economic recession.
 Life sciences jobs often require advanced degrees, however, the industry also offers many opportunities for people with bachelor's degrees or less education.
 In 2017, more than a quarter of the jobs in the Life Sciences Center were held by those with some college or an associate's degree.
 Jobs such as these, with well-established biotechnology companies, hospitals (such as Adventist Healthcare Shady Grove Medical Center), and clinics can provide stable employment, predictable schedules and incomes, and benefits.
 Thus, they can provide firm financial footing to those without bachelor's degrees who often must string together various positions across industries and sectors.

-Education Percent of Jobs
+Percent of Jobs

-Some high school or less 10%
+reitellt of Jobs

+10%

-High School 18%
+18%

-Some college or associate's degree 26%
+26%

-Bachelor's degree or higher 46%
+46%

 Data Source: US Census Bureau Longitudinal Employer-Household Dynamics (LEHD) Origin-

 Destination Employment Statistics (LODES)